rubenrabb01/Modeling-MacFish-database/Common_code.md

 There were 12 warnings (use warnings() to see them)
 ```
 ![m_final_slope](/Plots/m_final_slope.png "m_final_slope")

+The slope of body length is positive and significantly different from zero in pike but not wels and pikeperch, indicating that body size is crucial to mean range distance only in one species.

 - Now, we use a nested design of fish id within species and fit the model with the adaptive Gaussian quadrature using the argument _naGQ=0_